arsamsarabi/money-diary/README.md

 For the frontend, You need to have an [Auth0](https://auth0.com/) application registered and grab the application's Domain and Client ID.

 With any luck, you should now be able to run `yarn install && yarn dev` in the `back` and `yarn install and yarn serve` in the `front`

+## Get involved?

+I welcome anyone who is interested in contributing to this project.
+From feature requests and ideation to bug reporting and submitting PRs.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) and get involved!